-Introducing the Organization al Chart Diagram An organizational model is a powerful tool that is a visual representation that describes the roles, responsibilities and the reporting structure of an organization.
+Introducing the Organizational Chart Diagram An organizational model is a powerful tool that is a visual representation that describes the roles, responsibilities and the reporting structure of an organization.
 It is invaluable to a Business Analyst as it allows them to visualize and to understand who they need to communicate with while performing various tasks.
 The Organization Chart in Enterprise Architect is flexible and can be used to create any type of representation including the inclusion of images representing teams or individuals.

-Where to find the Organization al Chart Diagram
+Where to find the Organizational Chart Diagram

-Ribbon: Design > Diagram > Insert >

-Strategic Modeling > Org Chart

-Project Browser Toolbar: New Diagram

-icon > Strategic Modeling > Org Chart

-Project Browser context menu | Add

-Diagram... > Strategic Modeling > Org

-Chart
+Usage of the Organizational Chart Diagram Ribbon: Design > Diagram > Insert > Strategic Modeling > Org Chart Project Browser Toolbar : New Diagram icon > Strategic Modeling > Org Chart Project Browser context menu | Add Diagram... > Strategic Modeling > Org Chart